 Water Main Flushing Program

-All residences in the flushing area will receive a hand-delivered Notice to Residents a week prior.
+All residences in the flushing area will receive a hand-delivered Notice to Residents prior to the work.
 If you do not receive a notice we will not be flushing in your area at this time.

-Zone 9, which will be flushed from December 20, 2016 to December 22, 2016, includes all properties (in green) shown on this map.
-The coloured lines show the location of the water mains.
-Different colours indicate different water main sizes.
-All water mains shown on this map will be flushed at some point during December 20, 2016 to December 22, 2016.
-If you live within this zone, your house will only be affected by flushing for a few hours during the week indicated.
+If you live within these zones, your house will only be affected by flushing for a few hours during the week indicated.
 Keep an eye on your street for signage with the exact time and date of the flushing.

 Information on water main flushing: